-Requests for exemption must be submitted through the PittPRO system, which includes specific questions to determine eligibility under each exempt category permitted by federal regulation.
+Requests for exemption must be submitted through the PittPRO system.
+Each exemption has a separate form that is completed and uploaded under the Basic Information section which provides the Designated Reviewer information relevant to that exemption. to determine eligibility under each exempt category permitted by federal regulation.
 Investigators are required to answer questions about the proposed project which allows the IRB to evaluate the protection of human subjects participating in the exempt project, including information about risk to subjects, subject selection, and provisions for protecting the privacy interests of subjects and the confidentiality of subject data.
-While the informed consent process and documentation are not required to be reviewed as part of this screening, the applicable exempt forms remind researchers of their ethical obligations to ensure that participants are fully informed about the nature of the research project so they can make an informed decision to participate.
+While the exemptions do not require an informed consent process or documentation, , the applicable exempt forms remind researchers of their ethical obligations to ensure that participants are fully informed about the nature of the research project so they can make an informed decision to participate.
 When appropriate, investigators are required to develop an introductory script that describes the study requirements, indicates that it is research, and indicates that participation is voluntary.

 Provision of Review Materials